guest271314/direct-sockets-http-ws-server/README.md

 deno run -A deno_install.js
 ```

+### Signed Web Bundle/Isolated Web App source files

+Entry point is `assets` directory which contains `index.html`, `script.js`, `.well-known` directory with `manifest.webmanifest`, and any other scripts or resources to be bundled.

 ### Generate private and public keys, write to file system

 This only has to be done once. `generateWebCryptoKeys.js` can be run with `node`, `deno`, or `bun`.